varnholt/deceptus_engine/doc/level_design/mechanisms.md

 - Spikes
 - Spike Blocks

-While you draw your lever objects as 3x2 tile rectangles into an object group called `levers`, a connection between another mechanism and the lever is created by adding an object group `switchable_objects`; in there you draw a rectangle that covers both the object(s) that should be switched on and off as well as the lever.
+While you draw your lever objects as 3x2 tile rectangles, a connection between another mechanism and the lever is created by adding an object group `switchable_objects`; in there you draw a rectangle that covers both the object(s) that should be switched on and off as well as the lever.

 ![](images/mechanism_levers.png)